HimoriK/Modern-Reverse-Engineering-Docs/rant.md

     Find some targets you want to mess with and start poking at them, learning as you go

-    Eventually, pick up some assembly '
+    Eventually, pick up some assembly'